ncredinburgh/functional-styles/README.md

 const elementStyleFn = styleFn(elementStyle)
 ```

-Creating a locked down style that can only be updated by `vars`:
+This creates a locked down style that can only be updated by supplying `vars`:

 ```javascript
 import theme from './style/theme'